bazelbuild/proposals/designs/2020-09-29-new-default-target-constraint.md

 internal compiler of JDK coming from `java_runtime`.

-To build a Java target, where target and execution platform are the same, Java would already use two different JDKs: an embedded one for compilation and a JDK installed on the machine to resolve symbols in system libraries and within runfiles and a stub used to execute the target.
+To build a Java target, where target and execution platform are the same, Java would already use two different JDKs: one from remote repository for compilation and a JDK installed on the machine to resolve symbols in system libraries and within runfiles and a stub used to execute the target.

 Rationalia for those two requirements are:
-- Use embedded JDK for compilation in order to have hermetic compiles.
+- Use JDK from remote repository for compilation in order to have hermetic compiles.
 - Use locally installed JDK in order to execute Java code without Bazel installed.

 # The problem